-There are several factors that will impact whether or not you should automate your business.
+There are several factors that will impact whether or not you should lean into factory automation.
 These factors include whether existing technology can actually help you automate your targeted process, what kind of flexible automation solutions are already available, or where you can find inspiration from unique forms of automation that may in fact help improve your own application or targeted project.

 Like any major business decision, it’s important to weigh these factors to make sure that automation will better serve your business and if taking the first steps is feasible in the near future.

 Firstly, it’s important to ask yourself what process you want to automate.
 Naturally, not all automation processes are simple turnkey solutions.
 Decades ago when automation began to be broadly incorporated in the automotive industry, the nature of automation was different.
 The robots had a planned programmed set of paths and moves to make in order to repeat the same task over and over again.

 Cars don’t change components suddenly, therefore the automation is – relative to other industries – simple.
 Though the automotive industry largely benefits from automation, they only represent a sliver of all manufacturing and not every sector can benefit from automation in the same way.

 Automation for High-Mix manufacturing environments doesn’t necessarily work the same way as it would in the automotive industry.
 Certain processes can’t be executed by doing the exact same task over and over again.
 Some processes, such as powder coating, paint spraying or welding, require some planning to automate with each and every cycle.

 What is “High-Mix” Manufacturing?
 It is generally defined as any manufacturer or production that processes more than 100 different SKUs in batches fewer than 1000 each year – basically, a lot more variation than mass manufacturing.